Bringing Rosemary home will be a lifesaver as it offers numerous health benefits and aesthetic beauty, filling your space with its sweet smell.

 3. Supports Respiratory System

-Not only that, but Rosemary can also slowly reduce the symptoms of asthma in people who did not benefit from other means.
+Not only that, but Rosemary can also slowly reduce the symptoms of asthma and soothe trachea muscles.

 Look below for the recipe you can create from Rosemary for respiratory problems.